Check Your Balance

 There are four ways to load money on your HOLO card:

 - At HOLOcard.net

 - At most of the stores in our retail network

 - At TheBus Pass Office at Kalihi Transit Center

 - At future rail station ticket vending machines

-With your HOLO card you can buy a monthly pass at participating retailers, and TheBus Pass Office at Kalihi Transit Center.
+With your HOLO card you can buy a monthly pass from some participating retailers, and TheBus Pass Office at Kalihi Transit Center.
 You can also sign up on your account for autoload to automatically load your monthly pass for you and charge your credit or debit card.
-Autoload will occur 1 or 2 days before the 1st of the month.
+Autoload will occur 1 to 3 days before the 1st of the month.
 You can also use autoload to add stored value to your card.